AmbireTech/adex-protocol/README.md

 This is the full list of components:

-* adex-core - responsible for the on-chain part: payments, validator voting
+* adex-core - responsible for the on-chain part: payments, validator voting on the success of delivery periods
-* adex-node - responsible for tracking events for the purposes of validating bids and providing reports
+* adex-node - responsible for tracking events for the purposes of validating delivery periods and providing reports
-* adex-sdk - responsible for displaying ads @TODO
+* adex-sdk - responsible for displaying ads, sending events, collecting and storing the user profile